AdamIlnicki24/AdamIlnicki24/README.md

 ## What is Clasicos?

-Clasicos is a neutral meeting place for fans of both Barcelona and Real Madrid.
+Clasicos is a full‑stack web application and neutral gathering place for Polish fans of both FC Barcelona and Real Madrid.
+Built with NestJS and Next.js, it offers a rich set of features:

-- Users can create their all-time best XI from a pool of players stored in our database.
-- If a player they want isn’t available, they can fill out a short suggestion form to request adding that player.
-Suggestions are emailed directly to the admin.
-- All other user-submitted data (teams, comments, recommendations, etc.) is stored in the database.

-## Admin Features
+- **Create Your Team**
+  Choose the all‑time top eleven players of Barcelona and Real Madrid in the 21st century, drawn from our extensive player database.

+- **Player Suggestions**
+  If a favourite player isn’t yet listed, submit a quick suggestion form and our admins will review and add them.

+- **Two User Roles**
+  - **Visitors:** Can build teams, comment, and recommend other users' comments.
-- Ban users for any behavior deemed offensive (prevents them from commenting and recommending).
+  - **Admins:** Can ban users (which prevents them from commenting and recommending), delete inappropriate comments, add new players, and manage suggestions.

+- **Managed Relational Database**
+  Player data, user submissions, comments, and recommendations are stored in a hosted SQL database.

-- Delete comments.
+- **Secure Authentication**
-- Add players to the database.
+  Users' passwords are handled by Firebase Authentication - they are not stored directly in our database.

+- **Custom Domain & DNS**
+  The entire app runs under [clasicos.pl](https://clasicos.pl), with custom DNS records pointing to our frontend and API hosts.

+- **Issue Reporting Form**
+  Found a bug or have feedback?
+Use the built‑in “Report a Problem” form to let us know instantly.

+- **Mobile‑First & Responsive**
+  Fully optimized for smartphones and tablets, so you can manage your XI on the go.

 ## Tech Stack & Design

-- **Design (Figma)**: big thanks to [@njqnik](https://github.com/njqnik) - thanks to the polished Figma design I could fully focus on frontend, backend and deployment.
+- **Design (Figma)**: A big thanks to [@njqnik](https://github.com/njqnik) - thanks to the polished Figma design I could fully focus on frontend, backend and deployment.
 - **Backend**: NestJS (https://github.com/AdamIlnicki24/clasicos-api)
 - **Frontend**: Next.js (https://github.com/AdamIlnicki24/clasicos-web)